Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 #### Additional Note:

-Although the input signal used in the simulaztion is small-amplitude/medium-low-frequency, good experimental results can still be obtained by changing the input signal to small-amplitude/high-frequency or medium-amplitude/medium-low-frequency
+Although the input signal used in the previous simulaztion is small-amplitude/medium-low-frequency, good experimental results can still be obtained by changing the input signal to small-amplitude/high-frequency or medium-amplitude/medium-low-frequency

 ![alt](/img/Small_Amplitude_High_Frequency_Attitude_Changes.png)